Are You Interested in Getting Involved In Animal-Assisted Therapy?

 - After completion of the workshop, schedule and complete a Pet Partners team evaluation.

-- Submit the completed registration packet (including veterinary forms, evaluation results and registration fees) to Pet Partners by mail.
+- Submit the completed registration packet (including veterinary forms, evaluation results and registration fees) to Pet Partners by mail or electronically.
 Photos for ID badges must be emailed to Pet Partners at the same time.